Wilson Line and Disorder Invariants of Topological One-Dimensional Multiband Models: 1D Lattice Models

 \subsection{Dimer SSH}

 The SSH model has two sites (A and B) per unit cell with alternate hopping $t_1, t_2$.
 The Bloch Hamiltonian for the SSH model can be written as

-In the gauge where the second element is set to be real and positive, the corresponding Bloch eigenstates can be written as
+In the gauge, where the second element is set to be real and positive, the corresponding Bloch eigenstates can be written as

 where \( \varphi(k) =\arg( t_1 + t_2 e^{-ik}) \).
 We will impose this gauge condition in the following analytical and numerical calculations.
-This gauge ensures consistency in the calculation of topological invariants by aligning the first site of the left semi-infinite chain with the A site, regardless of how many sites are present in the model.
+This gauge ensures consistency in the calculation of topological invariants by aligning the first site of the left semi-infinite chain with the $A_1$ site, regardless of how many sites are present in the model.
+This gauge is equivalent to setting the virtual site $D_0 =0 $, so that no electron can hop to the left of $A_1$.
 The topological invariant calculated using this gauge will give us the number of edge states on the left boundary of a right semi-infinite chain.
 Using either of the Bloch eigenvectors, the Zak phase index \eqref{eq:one} becomes:

 and

 We can also make use of the model's chiral symmetry, using equation \eqref{eq:winding} and calculate the winding number: